Q: What are the new updates to the Coronavirus Job Retention Scheme (CJRS)?

 Coronavirus Job Retention Scheme FAQs

-The new scheme which came into effect on 1st July, allows more flexibility and employers will be able to bring back to work workers who have been previously furloughed for any amount of time and any shift pattern, while still being able to claim CJRS grant for the hours they are not in work.
-Employers will be able to agree any working arrangements with previously furloughed employees.
+The introduction of the Flexible Furlough Scheme on 1st July 2020, allowed more flexibility and employers were able to bring back workers for any amount of time and any shift pattern, whilst still being able to claim a CJRS grant for the hours they are not in work.
 To be eligible for the grant, employers must agree with their employees any new flexible furlough arrangement and confirm the agreement in writing.

 After 1st July, you cannot submit claims that cross calendar months.
 Therefore, if you have staff whose furlough period spans June and July, you must submit two separate claims, even if the furlough is continuously.
 Claim periods starting on or after 1st July must start and end within the same calendar month and last at least 7 days (unless you are claiming for the first or last few days of a calendar months and you have already claimed for the period ending immediately before it in the previous month or will claim for the period ending immediately after it in the following month).